vue-youtube/docs/src/introduction/overview.md

 I was writing a small Vue application in which I wanted to add an embedded YouTube video.
 At the time of writing Vue 3 was the new kid on the block and was only released for a short period of time (~ 1-2 months).
-Naturally I was on the hunt for a Vue plugin which provided access to the YouTube Iframe API as a component.
+Naturally I was on the hunt for a Vue plugin which provided access to the YouTube Iframe API as a Component.
 I found many alternatives on [npmjs.com](https://npmjs.com) but all of them were aimed at Vue 2.
 That's when I decided to write my own plugin / library which was compatible with the new Vue 3 plugin API and concepts.
 Out of these efforts `@techassi/vue-youtube-iframe` was born. `@vue-youtube/core` is the new and improved iteration under a new name, but